 If you want to begin the series at the other end of the trail near Hwy CE, there is alternate parking available here: N 44 15.574 W 088 16.048

-This series of caches is meant to honor those men and women who have served in the United States military, especially those in the special forces.
+I am beginning a new series of caches that are meant to honor those men and women who have served in the United States military, especially those in the Special Forces.

 Military Cache Series